SumitxThokar/Power-BI-/README.md

 ## Day 24 of Learning Power BI.
 :writing_hand: On my journey of Learning Power BI, Today I learned to create and manage relationships in Power BI.
 After loading the data and head over to model section and I found that the power BI itself is quite good at generating relationships.
 I then learned about Cardinality, Cross Filter Directions and what happened when relationships is or isn't made active.
 The I learned building the realtionships from scratch by draggind down the columns from one table to another.

+## Day 25 of Learning Power BI.
+:writing_hand: On my journey of Learning Power BI, Today I learned about Data Analysis Expressions(DAX) in Power BI.
+DAX is a formula language in Power BI used to perform data analysis and manipulation.
+Count function returns the number of rows in a table or column, while SUM function adds up values in a column.
+SUMX is an advanced version of SUM that allows more complex calculations.
+Power BI also offers a range of date functions for manipulation and analysis of dates, such as TODAY, NOW, and DATEDIFF.
+The If statement in DAX allows to perform conditional calculations, where the result depends on a logical test.